sulabh9999/SSPopover/README.md

 ## Usage

-To run the example project, clone the repo, drag SSPopover folder in your project.
+To run the example project, clone the repo, drag SSPopoverView folder in your project.

 ### Simple